jpetuchovas/dev-env-setup/manual-steps.md

 ### General

-* Select "Jump to the spot that’s clicked".
 * Uncheck "Close windows when quitting an app".
 * Next to "Recent items" select "None".
 * Uncheck "Allow Handoff between this Mac and your iCloud devices".

 ### Desktop & Screen Saver

-* Change your wallpaper.
 * Screen Saver -> Next to "Start after" select "Never".

-### Dock

-* Check "Automatically hide and show the Dock".
-* Uncheck "Animate opening applications".
-* Uncheck "Show recent applications in Dock".

 ### Mission Control